In Your House 15: A Cold Day in Hell

 In Your House 15: A Cold Day in Hell was the 15th In Your House professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
 It took place on May 11, 1997, at the Richmond Coliseum in Richmond, Virginia.
 The PPV portion of the show featured five matches, plus a match on the Free for All pre-show and a dark match after the main event match.

-The main event of the show featured The Undertaker defending the WWF Championship against Stone Cold Steve Austin.
+The main event of the televised portion show featured The Undertaker defending the WWF Championship against "Stone Cold" Steve Austin in which The Undertaker retained his title, while in the main event of the non-televised live show, The Legion of Doom (Hawk and Animal) defeated WWF Tag Team Champions Owen Hart and the British Bulldog by disqualification, but as a result of disqualification, they didn't win the titles.
 The show also featured the in ring debut of former Mixed Martial Arts champion Ken Shamrock as he took on Vader on the under card.

 With the launch of the WWE Network in 2014, this show became available on demand, but does not include the Free for All pre-show nor the dark match held after the main show.

 Background

-In Your House was a series of monthly pay-per-view (PPV) shows first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
+In Your House was a series of monthly professional wrestling pay-per-view (PPV) events first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
 They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble), and were sold at a lower cost.
 In Your House 15: A Cold Day in Hell took place on May 11, 1997, at the Richmond Coliseum in Richmond, Virginia.
-The name of the show was based on the rivalry between Stone Cold Steve Austin and The Undertaker.
+The name of the show was based on the rivalry between "Stone Cold" Steve Austin and The Undertaker.